Rappetor/Sovol-SV08-Mainline/README.md

 3. Put the eMMC module in the USB adapter (again, mind the direction of the module, there is an arrow on the adapter) and put the USB adapter in your computer.<br>

-4. Double-check that you have backed-up `/home/sovol/klipper_config/printer.cfg` (for the /dev/serial/by-id/usb-Klipper*stm32f103xe* serials to be used later).
+4. _You can use this moment to back-up `/home/sovol/printer_data/config/` for later.
+(For example the `printer.cfg` for the `/dev/serial/by-id/usb-Klipper_stm32f103xe` serials, do you have a serial like `/dev/ttyACM1` here no worries, we will find the full serial in **Step 8**)_

-4. We need to clear all the partitions from the eMMC (this will erase everything on the eMMC!) :
+5. We need to clear all the partitions from the eMMC (this will erase everything on the eMMC!) :
    - In Windows open the command prompt (Win-R -> cmd) and run `diskpart` (be careful with diskpart, we don't want to erase the wrong disk here!)
    - In diskpart do `list disk` and see what disk is your eMMC
    - In diskpart run `select disk <nr>` where <nr> is the number of your eMMC.
 Please make sure this is the correct disk before you continue!